 NX: The regional lymph nodes cannot be evaluated.

-N0: The tumor has spread into lymph nodes
+N0: The tumor has not spread into lymph nodes

 N1: The tumor may have spread to nearby lymph nodes.